 If I want to be successful in my financial goals, it will take effort.
 Lots and lots of effort.

 I prefer the slow and steady method.
-This has been a brilliant application to my finances.
-It’s far from the seedy realm of instant gratification and is more like little financial bytes adjusted over a long period.
+This has been a brilliant application for my finances.
+It’s far from the seedy realm of instant gratification and is more like little financial adjustments over a long period of time.

 This method of madness reminds me of how compound interest seems like magic.

 Slight upgrades push me closer to my financial goals with a minimal amount of bandwidth.
 It’s sustainable and requires very little effort – my favorite!